kyledross/Octavi_IFR-1/readme.md

 _Note: This project is not affiliated with, nor supported by, Octavi GmbH.
 This is a community effort._

+### What is the Octavi IFR-1?
+The Octavi IFR-1 is a compact and versatile USB controller designed to enhance flight simulators, such as X-Plane 12.
+It allows you to manage key aircraft instruments without relying on a mouse, which is especially useful for IFR (Instrument Flight Rules) procedures.

+In X-Plane 12, the IFR-1 enables you to intuitively control a wide range of systems in general aviation aircraft.
+With its dual-axis rotary knob and selection buttons, you can easily manipulate communication and navigation radio frequencies, transponder codes, and autopilot settings such as heading, altitude, and vertical speed.

+This script provides the necessary integration to make the Octavi IFR-1 functional within the Linux environment.

 ### Requirements
 The following software must be installed and working properly.
 For information about installation and configuration, please refer to their respective websites.